 The gemstone is the research question and facets are conceived as different methodological-substantive planes and surfaces.

-In facet methodology, the gemstone is the overall research question and facets are conceived as different methodological-substantive planes and surfaces, which are designed to be capable of casting and refracting light in a variety of ways that help to define the overall object of concern by creating flashes of insight.
+Designed to be capable of casting and refracting light that helps to define the concern by creating flashes of insight.

 About facet methodology

-Facet methodology assumes that the world - and what we seek to understand about it - is not only lived and experienced, but is multi-dimensional, contingent, relationally implicated and entwined.
+It assumes that the world - and what we seek to understand about it - is not only lived and experienced but is multi-dimensional, contingent, relationally implicated and entwined.

-Facets involve different lines of enquiry, and different ways of seeing.
-The approach aims to create a strategically illuminating set of facets in relation to specific research concerns and questions.
+Facets involve different lines of enquiry and different ways of seeing.
+The approach creates a set of facets in relation to specific research concerns and questions.

-- experimental methods exploring different ways in which resemblances are perceived and measure in a variety of contexts
+experimental methods exploring how resemblances are perceived in a variety of contexts;

-- a photo shoot combined with 'vox pop' encounters to observe the performance of resemblances in public.
+a photoshoot combined with 'vox pops' to observe the performance of resemblances in public.

-Facets are mini investigations of involve clusters of methods focussed on strategically and artfully selected sets of related questions.
-Facets are not simply discrete topics of study, or mini sub-studies which are part of a bigger study.
-Nor are they simply mixes of method (even though mixing methods is often involved).
+Facets are mini investigations that focus on strategically and artfully selected sets of questions.
+Facets are not discrete topics of study or mini sub-studies which are part of a bigger study.
+Nor are they mixes of methods (even though mixing methods is often involved).

-Facets are designed with the aim of producing telling insights, rather than aiming to give a comprehensive descriptive knowledge.
-Our approach differs from mixed methods approaches which aim to triangulate or integrate data.
-Facets cast light on each other, and we can also change what we see by how we look at them.
+Facets aim to produce telling insights, rather than give a comprehensive descriptive knowledge.
+Our approach differs from mixed methods which aim to triangulate or integrate data.
+Facets cast light on each other, we can also change what we see by how we look at them.

-The rigour of the approach comes ultimately from researcher skill, inventiveness, creativity, insight and imagination – in deciding how best to carve the facets so that they catch the light in the best possible way.
+The rigour of the approach comes from researcher skill, inventiveness, creativity, insight and imagination.
+To carve the facets so that they catch the light in the best possible way.